Couple gardening

 Credit: Christine Wilmot/CC BY-SA 2.0

-Now, after decades of delay and dither, the government says it wants to end peat use once and for all.
-Its own advisers, the UK Climate Change Committee, has recommended ending peat sales to the public by 2023.
+2020 came and went, with ministers and civil servants saying they wanted to end peat use once and for all.
+Given ongoing delays, the government’s own advisers, the UK Climate Change Committee, recommended ending peat sales to the public by 2023.

 Is using peat necessary?